Maturing gilts: your options

 My investment needs and goals are:

-Use the links above or the side navigation to jump to the section that relates best to you.
+Use the links above to jump to the section that relates best to you.

 If you hold your bonds via a fund, then you won’t need to worry about maturity values.
 The fund manager will manage this element and reinvest the cash into other bonds.